YummyOreo/yummyoreo.github.io/content/blogs/TBFighters Website and Newsletter Incident 01.md

 This solution could be circumvented by just going to Gaggle directly.

 ## Future Response
-I (YummyOreo) am currently working on a "proxy" api, so that every signup has to comply with our standards, not Gaggle's (see [here](https://github.com/TBfighters/newsletter-signup)).
+- I (YummyOreo) am currently working on a "proxy" api, so that every signup has to comply with our standards, not Gaggle's (see [here](https://github.com/TBfighters/newsletter-signup)).
+- We are keeping an eye on the newsletter signups to prevent the spam from returning.

 ## Stats
 ### Website